The sights of Helsinki Finland in 1 day

-- The Radisson Blu Aleksanteri Hotel * It is also conveniently located within walking distance to all of the city's attractions.
-Radisson Blu Hotels usually offer good comfort.
+- The Radisson Blu Aleksanteri Hotel * conveniently located for walking to all of the city's attractions.
+Radisson Blu Hotels offer comfort.

-- A reasonably priced, centrally located hostel The Yard Concept Hostel *, There are single to shared rooms.
-However, all use a shared bathroom - not our thing.
-However, it offers a very reasonably priced accommodation.
+- A hostel in the center is The Yard Concept Hostel *.
+There are single to multi-bed rooms.
+However, everyone uses a shared bathroom - not our thing.
+However, it offers accommodation that does not cost a lot.

-- If you are looking for cheap accommodation in Helsinki, then we recommend you this Helsinki hostels.
+- If you are looking for inexpensive accommodation in the city, we recommend this one Hostels.

-How do you pack for a short break in Helsinki?
+How do you pack for a short stay in Helsinki?

-If you only make a half-day stopover in the Finnish capital Helsinki and continue on to Tallinn the same day, then you can store your large luggage at the harbor.
+If you only make a half-day stopover in the capital Helsinki and continue to Tallinn on the same day, then you can temporarily store your large luggage at the port.
 This belongs in your day luggage:

 - It's best to take one City backpack with the things you need during the day.

-- Practical is also one slickerif it rains on the way, as it was the case with us.
+- Practical is also one rain jacketif it rains on the way, as it was the case with us.
 Then you save yourself wearing the umbrella and can take pictures in spite of rain.

 Which sights in Helsinki are within walking distance?

-If you do not want to take a city or boat tour through Helsinki, these are the sights that you can easily reach on foot from the harbor:
+If you don't want to take a city tour or a boat tour through Helsinki, then these are the Helsinki sights that you can easily reach on foot from the port:

 - The cathedral